-Europe is divided into regions and with more than 47 countries to see, there are countries for every type of budget.
+Europe is divided into regions, and with more than 47 countries to see, there are countries for every type of budget.

-Albania, Bulgaria, Bosnia and Montenegro are great for those on a budget but avoid Croatia which attracts more tourists and has higher prices.
+Albania, Bulgaria, Bosnia, and Montenegro are great for those on a budget but avoid Croatia, which attracts more tourists and has higher prices.

-In some countries, hostels increase their prices on weekends so search for a hostel outside the city centre on weekends and in the city during the week.
+In some countries, hostels increase their prices on weekends, so search for a hostel outside the city center on weekends and in the city during the week.

 Couchsurfing is even cheaper.
-Not only will you get free accommodation but you’ll also have the added benefit of insider tips on where to go.
+Not only will you get free accommodation, but you’ll also have the added benefit of insider tips on where to go.

 Eating for Less

 Opt for eating in restaurants at lunchtime instead of dinner.
 You’ll often find lunchtime specials which can save you a few Euros.

 If you’re staying in a hostel, make the most of the kitchen and get together with others to shop in your local supermarket and split the cost of a big meal, or find street vendors for snacks.